 The William R. Heath house, 76 Soldiers Place, is distinctive for its accommodation to a small lot size.
 Built for the brother-in-law of company president John Larkin, Wright placed the house adjacent to the Bird Street sidewalk, then elevated the floor and window levels to restrict the view from the street to the inside.

-Wright’s final Buffalo-area house, Graycliff, was built in 1927 as a summer home for Isabelle and Darwin Martin on a bluff overlooking Lake Erie at Derby, south of Buffalo.
-Mrs. Martin, who had failing eyesight, wanted a house with more light than that entering their Buffalo home.
+Wright’s final Buffalo-area house, Graycliff, was built between 1926 and 1931 as a summer home for Isabelle and Darwin Martin on a bluff overlooking Lake Erie at Derby, south of Buffalo.
+Mrs. Martin, who had failing eyesight, wanted a house flooded with light.
 Windows are taller and more open, allowing the summer breezes off the lake to flow through the comfortable home.
-Under restoration by a grassroots preservation group, the attractive house is open for tours.
+With three buildings designed by Wright, as well as 8.5 acres of grounds and gardens also designed by Wright, the lovely site is open for tours seven days a week in summer and autumn, with more limited hours in the winter and spring.

 Recently built is Frank Lloyd Wright’s Blue Sky Mausoleum, overlooking two small lakes in Buffalo’s Forest Lawn.
 Darwin Martin commissioned the architect to design a monument for a family plot and Wright obliged by conceptualizing a flight of 12 shallow steps with crypts on either side leading to a tall monument.
 Martin nicknamed it the Blue Sky Mausoleum because of its projected cost.
 The design was completed shortly before the 1929 Stock Market Crash which ushered in the Great Depression.
 Martin lost his fortune and the plans were put aside until 2004, when the mausoleum was finally built.
 None of the Martin family is buried there, however.
 Instead, crypts are available to anyone in the world.
 Another recent addition to Buffalo’s Frank Lloyd Wright inventory is the Fontana Boathouse.
 Originally designed for the University of Wisconsin in 1905, the Boathouse remained unbuilt until 2007 when it emerged from the ground alongside Buffalo’s Black Rock Channel as a new home for the West Side Rowing Club.